andreivisan/xslim.github.io/_posts/2015-02-06-how-to-prove-that-integrator-is-using-a-wrong-lib-version.md

 Summary: ADYTransactionProcessor.o`-[ADYStatusTenderResponse numericState]
 ```

-*UPDATE:* As noted by a friend of mine, another way to get the info about the address is like so:
+*UPDATE:* As noted by a friend, another way to get the info about the address is like so:

 ```
 atos -arch armv7 -o ADYTransactionProcessor.o 0x00004068